CarlFlo/bord/README.md

 ## Usage

-The goal of Board is to make powerful logging simple.
+- The goal of Board is to make powerful logging simple.
-You are able to get started with no configuration required.
+- You are able to get started with no configuration required.
-By default will Bord output to **os.Stderr** and allow all types of loggin
+- By default will Bord output to **os.Stderr** and output all types of loggin

 Example syntax is: